taahamohsin/cover-letter-generator/README.md

 - **PDF**: Clean, professional PDF format
 - **DOCX**: Editable Microsoft Word format
 - **Copy to Clipboard**: Quick copy for pasting anywhere
+- **Save as Template**: Save the cover letter as a template for future use (only available when logged in)

 ## Contributing